 1. It’s a regulatory requirement.

-2. Third party risk assessments help you determine specific areas of risk you may want to monitor more thoroughly.
+2. Third-party risk assessments help determine the specific risk areas you may want to monitor more closely.

 3. It’s a best practice.

 It's good sense and a best practice to identify and understand the risks your organization may face before entering into business with a third party.
 Failure to conduct third-party risk assessments makes your organization more vulnerable to serious threats such as cyberattacks and data loss, increased costs, lost revenue, legal fees and litigation, regulatory fines or enforcement actions, and damage to your reputation and brand.

 There’s no denying that third-party risk changes over time.
 Risk assessments should never be a one-time activity that you do only at the beginning of the vendor relationship.
 Critical and high-risk vendors should be reassessed at least annually, maybe more frequently, if you find a specific risk that extends beyond your organization's risk appetite.
 Each organization must determine the amount of third-party risk it's willing to accept.